 Different timing offers different prospects in the Everest Region.
 Indeed, you can get extra advantages from the Base Camp Trek in September.
 So, check out those perks below and prepare to Trek in September.

 Except for the first two weeks of September, the environment becomes amazingly Bright.
 You can see clear and shiny mountains and fairy-blue skies.
 You can feel fresh air with no dust, smoke, or haze.
-It will be mostly sunny, so the Himalayan views will be unreal in September.
+It will be mostly sunny so that the Himalayan views will be unreal in September.

 Grass and trees look dry and brown from the winter snowfall and spring dryness, but the monsoon rains give them life and bring them back to Greenery.
 So, the Everest Base Camp trail vegetation looks fresh and attractive in September.